Don’t Let a Drive Start Control Malfunction Ruin Your Day

 Here are a few tips that can help you avoid drive start control malfunction in your vehicle:

-- Regularly check and maintain the drive start control system.
-This includes checking the fluid levels, inspecting the hoses and connections, and ensuring that all components are functioning properly.
+1. Regularly check and maintain the drive start control system.
+This includes checking the fluid levels, inspecting the hoses and connections, and ensuring all components function properly.

-- Avoid sudden starts and stops, as this can put extra strain on the drive start control system and lead to malfunction.
+2. Avoid sudden starts and stops, as this can strain the drive start control system and lead to malfunction.

-- Avoid driving in harsh conditions, such as in extreme heat or cold, or heavy traffic, as this can also put extra strain on the drive start control system.
+3. Avoid driving in harsh conditions, such as extreme heat, cold, or heavy traffic, as this can also put extra strain on the drive start control system.

-- Have the drive start control system checked by a professional mechanic regularly to ensure that it is functioning properly and to catch any potential problems before they become more serious.
+5. Have the drive start control system regularly checked by a professional mechanic to ensure that it is functioning properly and to catch any potential problems before they become more serious.

-Overall, the key to avoiding drive start control malfunction is to regularly maintain and check the system, and to avoid putting extra strain on it.
-By following these tips, you can help to ensure that your vehicle’s drive start control system continues to function properly and that you can enjoy the safe and smooth operation of your vehicle.
+Overall, the key to avoiding drive start control malfunction is to maintain and check the system regularly, and to avoid putting extra strain on it.
+By following these tips, you can help ensure that your vehicle’s drive start control system continues to function properly and that you can enjoy your vehicle’s safe and smooth operation.

 EPB Shift Interlock Function Activated; What Does It Mean?